istiakrifti/llms-based-bengali-math-olympiad-solver/README.md

 The **TIRagent** approach employs a combination of advanced models and hyperparameters to tackle complex mathematical reasoning in Bengali.

 #### Model & Framework Used:
-   - **Numina Model:** A state-of-the-art model designed for advanced mathematical problem-solving in Bengali.
+   - **Numina Model:** A state-of-the-art model designed for advanced mathematical problem-solving.
    - **vLLM (Virtual Large Language Model):** A library used to manage large-scale computations and optimize performance across multiple GPUs.

 #### Training & Evaluation: